 Having a credit card gives you so much cash freedom or leverage.
 It is very useful in emergencies when you are short of cash.
 You do not have to wait to buy something till you have required money if you hold a credit card.

 But it is very important to use credit card responsibly.
 Otherwise, it can make your life miserable if you get stuck in credit card debt.
-You should remember that credit card is a luxury only till you know how do I use a credit card.
+Credit card interest rates are very high and you can easily get trapped in a credit card debt.

 Always Pay Total Amount Due

-First and foremost important thing is that you pay the Total Amount Due by the Due Date.
-Don’t get carried away by the luxury of paying Minimum Amount Due.
-Why to pay unnecessary interest charges if you can make full payment?
+First and foremost important thing is that you pay the total amount due by the due date.
+Don’t get carried away by the luxury of paying minimum amount due.
+Why to pay unnecessary interest charges if you can make full credit card payment?

-You should be aware that paying Total Amount Due by Payment Due Date keeps all your spending transactions interest free.
-If you opt for Minimum Amount Due, the outstanding amount, of course, is charged but even the future spending transaction you make also start attracting interest charges from that very day you made it.
+You should be aware that paying total amount due by the payment due date keeps all your spending transactions interest free.
+If you opt for minimum amount due, the outstanding amount, of course, is charged but even the future spending transaction you make also start attracting interest charges from that very day you made it.
 Now they are no longer interest free.